IRDeNial/video-ads-10759295/readme.txt

 == Description ==

 Video ads plugin specifically made for freelancer project 10759295.
 Created for project https://www.freelancer.com/projects/php/Write-some-Code-for-web/
+Did not pay, released for free.

+A wordpress plugin that allows for onclick ads to be shown (In a new window) when a video is played on a wordpress website ONLY ONCE within 24 hours.
+Should work with any theme that utilizes the "video" tag for embedding.
+Will *NOT* work with YouTube.

 == Frequently Asked Questions ==